 21.4.11 Any comments received along with responses to the consultation shall be collected by the Director and submitted to the study group for consideration.

-21.4.12 Those Member States which indicate that they do not approve are encouraged to state their reasons and to participate in the future consideration by the study group and its relevant groups.
+21.4.12 Those Member States which indicate that they do not approve are requested to state their reasons and to participate in the future consideration by the study group and its relevant groups.

 21.4.13 The Director shall promptly notify, by circular, the results of the above consultation approval procedure.